nestauk/nesta_ds_utils/CONTRIBUTING.md

 - A small code snippit to reproduce the bug (if possible)
 - If an error or exception is raised include the full traceback

-Once you have submitted the issue, post in the #dev channel in the data_analytics_nesta Slack workspace with the Issue number so people are aware of the bug and can address it asap.
+Once you have submitted the issue, post in the [#dev channel](https://nesta.slack.com/app_redirect?channel=dev) with the Issue number so people are aware of the bug and can address it asap.
 If the bug is resolved via Slack (i.e. it is not a bug in the package code) please remember to delete the Issue.

 ### Suggesting a Feature:

-First post in the #dev channel in the data_analytics_nesta Slack workspace to begin discussion of the feature.
+First post in the [#dev channel](https://nesta.slack.com/app_redirect?channel=dev) to begin discussion of the feature.
 A good feature for the `nesta_ds_utils` package is:

 - General enough that it can be used across projects